shailesh2692/shailesh2692/README.md

 [LinkedIn](https://www.linkedin.com/in/shailesh-sahu-15044612b/)

-A special thanks to Youtubers [Kunaal Naik](https://github.com/KunaalNaik) [Ken Jee](https://github.com/PlayingNumbers) from 365 Data Science for inspiring and guiding me to add this feature.
+A special thanks to Youtubers [Kunaal Naik](https://github.com/KunaalNaik) and [Ken Jee](https://github.com/PlayingNumbers) from 365 Data Science for inspiring and guiding me to add this feature.